jurakovic/github-runner-dockerfile/README.md

 The image is designed to:
 - Run one or more GitHub Actions runners inside a single container
 - Be reusable across repositories
-- Stay running as a “runner host”, with runners added or removed dynamically
+- Stay running as a "runner host", with runners added or removed dynamically
 - Avoid unnecessary dependencies and keep behavior explicit and debuggable

 > It is primarily built for my personal use, tailored to my workflows, tooling preferences, and infrastructure.